Bangalore School of Speech and Drama: Summer workshop

 Every year in the summer, usually between 1 and 16 April, a Summer Workshop is held.
 This was introduced for newcomers to get a feel of the curriculum and activities practiced in the school.
 An 'Unpaid internship program' has been launched for senior students to help out in the Summer Workshop; backstage and rehearsals.
 Every workshop is divided into 3 batches.
 Each batch puts up a small performance which is attended by the staff of the school and the students' families.

 International educational trips

 Every year after the Summer Workshop, a few senior students are picked for an international tour.
 Students view performances in West End, London and Broadway, New York.
-Students are taken on these trips for usually about 7 – 14 days.
-Apart from watching theatre, they are also made to participate in workshops to give them an experience of performing abroad; taken for backstage tours of famous shows such as Wicked on Broadway, New York; taken sightseeing to famous places of historical and modern significance, apart from tourist destinations.
+Students are taken on these trips for usually about 7–14 days.
+Apart from watching theatre, they are also made to participate in workshops to give them an experience of performing abroad; taken for backstage tours of famous shows such as Wicked on Broadway; taken sightseeing to famous places of historical and modern significance, apart from tourist destinations.
 Parents of the students can also volunteer to travel along and take care of the entire group.

 Till now, the students of BSSD have been taken to the following places: